COLOURS & FINISHES THAT INSPIRE

-Duralloy are a range of subtle, neutral solid colours including the Colorbond® steel standard colour range, delivered with warranty grade advanced durable polyester thermosetting powder.
+The Duralloy solid colour range is a collection of popular solid colours including Colorbond® colours, delivered with warranty grade advanced durable polyester thermosetting powder.

 It is ideal for use:

 Duralloy is only suitable for coastal environments >100m from the high tide line and are NOT suitable in strongly acidic or caustic environments so PH must be >5 and <9.

 Please refer to the ‘Interior and exterior environments close to liquids other than the sea’ section for warranty implications for in such environments.